|

 The distribution of night monkeys across Central and South America has been influenced by historical climatic changes and the movement of forested habitats.
 The Andes Mountains, Amazon Basin, and other geographical features have acted as barriers and corridors, shaping the distribution and diversification of night monkey species.

-The Aotus genus is currently divided into nearly a dozen species, with ongoing research continually refining their classification (Helenbrook 2024).
+The Aotus genus is currently divided into nearly a dozen species, with ongoing research continually refining their classification (Helenbrook In Press).
 This taxonomy is based on both morphological characteristics and genetic data.
 Species include Aotus nigriceps (black-headed night monkey), Aotus nancymaae (Nancy Ma's night monkey), and several others, each adapted to specific regions and ecological conditions.

 Evolutionary history

 The evolutionary history of night monkeys (genus Aotus) is deeply rooted in the New World monkey lineage (Platyrrhini).
-They diverged from other New World monkeys around ~18.5 million years ago (Helenbrook 2024).
+They diverged from other New World monkeys around ~18.5 million years ago (Helenbrook 2025).
 This divergence is marked by significant adaptations to a nocturnal lifestyle, a unique trait among their mostly diurnal relatives.

 Fossil records of night monkeys are sparse, but available evidence suggests that their ancestors were once widespread across South America.
 Fossil remains indicate that early night monkeys were small, arboreal primates that likely inhabited dense forest environments, similar to their modern descendants.